 Successful internal training programs incorporate a specific timeline to get users familiar with the new technology and also continue beyond that initial phase through different touchpoints.

 Having and implementing your touchpoints internally, where everyone feels comfortable sharing their training challenges, can be a valuable addition to the process.
 When it comes to our clients, for example, some of them host “Avature days”.
 During these designated days, they work on pain points, share best practices, and boost adoption in the process.

 We always recommend an internal support structure.
 This can mean designating referents who know your processes and act as in-house experts on the technology you’ve implemented, as mentioned above in FORVIS’ strategy.

 A successful internal training program is also positively impacted by customer input.
 Gathering feedback on how customers regard the process and their relationship with the platform and the training program allows for constant progress.

 Connecting through shared experience and understanding how other companies leverage the same technology for different processes and strategies can be a useful guide and a great source of inspiration.

-At Avature, our team strives for every customer’s success, focusing on each particular need and building a training program alongside the organization.
-With such a level of dedication, anyone can be an expert.
+At Avature, our training team strives for every customer’s success, focusing on each particular need and building a training program alongside the organization.
+With such a high level of dedication, anyone can be an expert.